-The extent to which groups with protected characteristics would benefit from the measures would depend on the extent to which interventions within this package can be adopted, as it is noted that this would depend on local circumstances and the uptake in rural areas.
-In addition, the extent of benefit would depend on the location and routeing of active travel networks and facilities, their proximity to local services and the ability for people in rural areas to access the network.
+The extent to which groups with protected characteristics would benefit from the measures in this package would depend on the extent to which all interventions within this package can be adopted, as it is noted that this would depend on local circumstances within each key community.
+In addition, the extent of benefit would depend on the location and routeing of active travel networks and facilities, their proximity to local services and the ability for people to access the network.
+As this package does not remove through traffic from communities, the potential benefits resulting from active travel interventions may be more difficult to fully realise.